prosenjitjoy/gRPC-Integration/README.md

 # gRPC-Integration
-Demo project to integrate Go with Node using gRPC
+Demo project to integrate Go with Node and C++ using gRPC